Skip to content

 Where does the Color Brown Originate From?

-Nature and soil are the first ideas that comes to mind when asked where brown comes from.
+Nature and soil are the first ideas that come to mind when asked where brown comes from.
 We see it all around us in the dirt, wood, and sand, plus on the fur and hides of animals.
-With the color so prevalent all around us, it is perceived as a neutral.
+With the color so prevalent all around us, it is perceived as neutral.

-Used in art since prehistoric times thanks to the availability of natural clay, this is one of the oldest color names on record in English and was first used in 1000.
-Many cultures use a word similar to the
+Used in art since prehistoric times, thanks to the availability of natural clay, this is one of the oldest color names on record in English and was first used in the 10th century.
+Many cultures use a word similar to the word for coffee to describe this color.

 In ancient history, some of the earliest drawings in cave dwellings were created using umber and sienna(link).
-And in ancient Greece, they experimented and created a red-brown dye called sepia, made from the ink of cuttlefish.
-This sepia was also used by many Renaissance artists including Leonardo da Vinci and
+In ancient Greece, they experimented and created a red-brown dye called sepia, made from the ink of the cuttlefish.
+This sepia was also used by many Renaissance artists, including Leonardo da Vinci and Raphael, and continues to be used by artists today.

-On fashion runways and in luxury interiors, brown is often seen as a luxury color in camel, taupe and beige tones often on leathers, fine grain woods, and fine linen weaves.
+On fashion runways and in luxury interiors, brown is often seen as a luxury color in camel, taupe, and beige tones, often on leathers, fine-grain woods, and fine linen weaves.

 How to Design with Brown